 Talk to Discount Drug Stores

-No prescriptions necessary.
+Pharmacists can vaccinate patients from 10 years and over.
+No prescriptions are necessary.
 Fees apply.

-How does an influenza vaccination affect protection against coronavirus?
+Does an influenza vaccination affect protection against coronavirus?

 Influenza vaccination is not a vaccination against coronavirus, and it offers no protection against contracting coronavirus.